Updated: July 2020

 Guardianship is the collection of rights and duties that a biological parent has, or can get, in respect of her/his child.
-A guardian has a duty to maintain and care for the child and has the right to make decisions in the major areas of the child’s life e.g. choice of religion, of school, adoption, consenting to medical treatment and passports, decisions about leaving the country etc. Guardianship should not be confused with custody, which is the day-to-day care of the child.
+A guardian has a duty to maintain and care for the child and has the right to make decisions in the major areas of the child’s life e.g. choice of religion, school, adoption, consenting to medical treatment and passports, decisions about leaving the country, etc. Guardianship should not be confused with custody, which is the day-to-day care of the child.

 Who can be a guardian?

 Both parents are automatically the legal guardians of any child they may have together.

 Where the parents are not married to each other, only the mother is automatically a guardian of her child.
 It is possible for an unmarried father to get guardianship rights by signing a statutory declaration (S.I.
 No. 210 of 2020) with the mother, by cohabiting with the mother and satisfying the cohabitation period (see guardianship) or by applying to the local district court to be appointed a guardian.

 Since the commencement of the relevant legislation contained in the Children and Family Relationships Act 2015, 18th January 2016, it is possible for a person other than a parent to apply to the court to be appointed as guardian of a child.

 An application can be made by:

 - a person who is married to or is in a civil partnership with, or has been for over 3 years a cohabitant of, a parent of the child and has shared the responsibility of the day-to-day care of the child for at least 2 years

 - a person who has provided for the day-to-day care of the child for a continuous period of 12 months or more and where there is no parent or guardian willing or able to exercise guardianship rights and responsibilities in respect of the child.
 TUSLA the Child and Family Agency will be notified of such an application.